 1. Maintain carbon neutrality annually for our global offices, fleet, and business travel

 Carbon neutrality means eliminating or offsetting all greenhouse gas (GHG) emissions across a company’s operations.
-For MetLife, carbon neutrality applies to GHG emissions from all of MetLife’s owned and leased properties across the world, its fleet of automobiles in the Auto & Home business line (Scope 1 and 2 Emissions), and the company’s employee business travel (Scope 3 Emissions).
-Scope 1 refrigerant emissions from HVAC systems are not included in our commitment.
+For MetLife, carbon neutrality applies to GHG emissions from all of MetLife’s owned and leased properties across the world, its fleet of automobiles (Scope 1 and 2 Emissions), and the company’s employee business travel (Scope 3 Emissions).
+Bussiness travel includes MetLife's global air and rail data, as well as North American rental car data.
 MetLife achieves carbon neutrality annually through continued implementation of energy efficiency measures across its real estate portfolio, increased use of collaboration tools to reduce employee business travel, and continued support of renewable energy and carbon offset projects for the remainder of its GHG emissions.

 2. Reduce location-based GHG emissions by 30% from 2019 to 2030

-This applies to the company’s global corporate office portfolio, including MetLife’s owned and leased properties across the world, its fleet of automobiles in the Auto & Home business line (Scope 1 and 2 emissions), and the company’s employee business travel (Scope 3 emissions).
-Scope 1 refrigerant emissions from HVAC systems are not included in our commitments.
+This applies to the company’s global corporate office portfolio, including MetLife’s owned and leased properties across the world, its fleet of automobiles (Scope 1 and 2 emissions), and the company’s employee business travel (Scope 3 emissions).
+Bussiness travel includes MetLife's global air and rail data, as well as North American rental car data.
 These reductions will be achieved through various emissions reduction strategies, including energy efficiency projects, facility upgrades, more fuel-efficient vehicles, the integration of sustainability best practices into new MetLife workspaces, and the increased use of collaboration tools to offset employee travel.
 Energy efficiency projects and facility upgrades can include lighting retrofits, chiller and boiler replacements, efficient HVAC systems, LED lighting systems, demand metering, occupancy-sensor installations and other projects.
 These reductions will not be achieved through the purchase of green energy or carbon offsets.

 3. Achieve green or healthy building certification for 40% of our global office portfolio (sq. ft)

 MetLife has a long history of supporting green building.
 For example, in 2019, 22 of MetLife’s global offices were certified by the Leadership in Energy and Environmental Design (LEED) program.
 Additionally, in 2019, MetLife was the first life insurance company to earn Fitwel certifications for its commitment to healthy workplaces.
-The company was also recognized as an U.S. Environmental Protection Agency ENERGY STAR Partner of the Year in 2019 and 2020 for its energy management.
+The company was also recognized as an U.S. Environmental Protection Agency ENERGY STAR Sustained Excellence award winner in 2021 for the commitment to energy management.
 To achieve this goal by 2030, MetLife plans to continue investing in green building features, such as lighting automation technology, furniture made from high recycled content, low VOC building materials, and high-efficiency plumbing, as well as in healthy building components such as indoor air quality testing, healthy dining, fitness offerings, and wellness programming.
 Green and healthy building certifications may include, but are not limited to, LEED, Fitwel, and ENERGY STAR certifications.

 4. Mobilize 100 suppliers to set a GHG emissions reduction target by 2025